The following blog post has possible ways How to Uninstall Windows 11 and Go Back to Windows 10 without losing data.

 Switch to the System tab and then on the right side, select Recovery.

 Here, you will find a Previous version of the Windows option.
-You need to click on the Go back button and follow on-screen instructions.
+You need to click on the Go back button and follow the on-screen instructions.

 Note – If you see this option is no longer available for your PC, then head over to the second method.